awaispasha7/Simon-Backend/README.md

 ## License

-This project is part of the Simon Chatbot application suite.
+This project is part of the Stories We Tell application suite.